uviclibraries/genai-vibe-code-intro/1-soundboard.md

 Step 6
 {: .label .label-step}
-- If you created your Soundboard in Claude, [it should look something like this](https://richmccue.github.io/brasil-letters/portuguese.html){:target="_blank"}.
+- If you created your Soundboard, [it should look something like this](https://richmccue.github.io/brasil-letters/portuguese.html){:target="_blank"}.
-- Your soundboard should be playing the sounds for letters in the Portugues alphabet now.
-If you are having any problems, please let your instructor know and they help you get your soundboard up and running!
+- Your soundboard should be playing the sounds for letters in the Portuguese alphabet now.
+If you are having any problems, it's probably related to where you unzipped the assets.zip file, which should be in the same directory as you soundboard file.
+Please let your instructor know and they help you get your soundboard fully up and running!
 {: .step}

-Step 7
+Step 7 - OPTIONAL
 {: .label .label-step}
 - If you are creating a soundboard for a language like Hul'q'umi'num, that has letters in it's alphabet with non-English accents like glottal stops, you should follow up with a prompt like this (depending on the types of accents used in the language):
 {: .step}